glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 # State

-State is an alternative way of preconfiguring :Loading: and :Screenshotting: parameters before calling the methods.
+State is an alternative way to preconfigure :Loading: and :Screenshotting: parameters before calling the methods.

-It defines how rooms are positioned, filtered by flags, transformed, and adjusted in other ways during :Loading: and :Screenshotting:.
-The intended workflow goes like this:
+It defines how rooms are positioned, filtered by flags, transformed, and otherwise adjusted during :Loading: and :Screenshotting:.
+The intended workflow is as follows:
-1. Set state before calling any :Loading: or :Screenshotting: methods.
+1. Set State before calling any :Loading: or :Screenshotting: methods.
 2. Call any :Loading: or :Screenshotting: method.
-3. State resets automatically afterwards.
-If you want to apply the same configuration again, you'll need to re-specify it before the next call.
+3. State resets automatically afterward.
+If you want to apply the same configuration again, you must re-specify it before the next call.

 ---

-This system uses a [Builder](https://refactoring.guru/design-patterns/builder) pattern with a [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface), meaning you can chain methods together in a natural, English-like flow to set up optional parameters in any order before :Loading: or :Screenshotting: a room.
+This system uses a [Builder](https://refactoring.guru/design-patterns/builder) pattern with a [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface), allowing you to chain methods in a natural, English-like flow to set up optional parameters in any order before :Loading: or :Screenshotting: a room.

 :::code-group
 ```js [Examples]